Needless to say, the 2020 High School Seniors have been in for a very non-traditional senior year and graduation.

 It was just one small thing we could do to help make his senior year a little special.
 Lunch was great and it was well worth the six-hour roundtrip drive for lunch!

-However, we still celebrated his graduation day in a small way.
+We still celebrated his graduation day in a small way.
 We went to dinner and let him pick a dessert to bring him.
 It wasn’t fancy and it definitely wasn’t our original plan, but it was the best we could do to make the day at least a little special.

 He will get a graduation party as some point…though it might be a farewell-as-you-leave-for-college party at this rate!